 - AF is a common complication of various heart conditions.
 For example, AF is a complication of ischaemic heart disease.
-This is the condition that causes angina and heart attacks and is common in older people.
+This is the condition that causes chest pains (angina) and heart attacks and is common in older people.
 Various other heart problems may also trigger AF to develop.
-For example, AF occurs in some people with heart valve problems, cardiomyopathy and pericardial disease.
+For example, AF occurs in some people with heart valve problems, pericardial disease, dilated cardiomyopathy and hypertrophic cardiomyopathy.

 - In about 1 in 10 cases of AF there is no apparent cause.
 The heart is otherwise fine and there are no other diseases to account for it.
 This is called lone AF.

 What are the symptoms of atrial fibrillation (AF)?